-What are Oyster Mushrooms
+What are Wild Oyster Mushrooms?

-We live in western Pennsylvania and were just turned on to Oyster Mushrooms this year by our friend, Tara Hassler.
+We live in western Pennsylvania and were just turned on to wild Oyster Mushrooms this year by our friend, Tara Hassler.
 These mushrooms are super tasty, very good for you and really grow around PA in an abundance.
 If you are not harvesting Oyster Mushrooms, you are really missing out!

 Oyster Mushrooms are a creamy white shelf mushroom that grows on dead, deciduous trees.
 They have parallel gills on their underside that run down through the stem of the mushroom and have a faint, earthy, licorice smell to them.